ServiceInnovationLab/serviceinnovationlab.github.io/_insights/labtips.md

 #### Questions to explore

-1. Are the tools used in the labs accessible to other government teams?
+1. Are the tools used in the Labs accessible to other government teams?
 2. When using cloud-based tools how confident are you that personal data is protected?
 3. Who is responsible for building relationships with key corporate teams like procurement and finance?